-In the popular imagination, fuelled by hysterical newspaper headlines, Bradford is often associated with a criminal underworld of terror networks, Asian grooming gangs, violence, drugs and extortion.
+Despite some positive developments for the city, the popular imagination fuelled by hysterical newspaper headlines continues to associate Bradford with a criminal underworld of terror networks, Asian grooming gangs, violence, drugs and extortion.
 Yet, as Marta Bolognani observes in Crime and Muslim Britain: ‘Bradford Pakistanis are less angry, “other” and disenfranchised than most of us would expect.’
 She points to a journalistic and academic preoccupation with the conurbation’s young male working-class population, which comes at the expense of the voices of women, older people and members of the middle class.
 Writing of the broader British context, Sadek Hamid reinforces Bolognani’s argument about the diabolization of young Bradford Pakistani men.
 He argues that, for the mainstream media, Islam functions as ‘the explanatory mechanism for public debate about immigration, crime, and terrorism’, when the reality is much more complex.

 As my historical outline indicates, the city has long suffered from industrial decline and a lack of investment, proving a magnetizing hub for fascist violence.
 These are features which make Bradford ripe for exploration through a noir lens.
 Noir frequently examines deprived, run-down areas populated by disaffected youth, and more broadly considers societies striated by deep social divisions.
 The predicament for the city’s British Asian noir writers like Alam and Dhand is how to paint an honest picture of Bradford without playing into the stale pathologization narrative.